Skip to Main Content

 Theater

-• Examine a play that incorporates elements of mythology or legend.
-What role do these stories have on the understanding of the play's meaning?
-How are these stories incorporated into the play?
+• Examine a play that incorporates the theme of exploration.
+What role does exploration have in the understanding of the play's meaning?
+How is the theme of exploration incorporated into the play?